Shapurji Broacha: Death

 Broacha died on 23 June 1920, at the age of 75.
 It was reported that a large number of commercial houses, share, bullion, and various other markets were closed on 24 June 1920, the day after his death.

 Honours and legacy

 He was honoured with a Knighthood by His Majesty the King-Emperor on the occasion of the 1911 Coronation Durbar.

 On 1 March 1923, White marble busts on the grey pedestal of the late Sir Shapurji Broacha and his wife Lady Pirojbai were unveiled in the Masina Hospital compound, Mumbai by Sir George Lloyd, the Governor of Bombay.

 A bust of Broacha was unveiled at the Stock Exchange Building, Bombay by Michael Knatchbull, the Governor of Bombay on 4 April 1935.

-A Boys hostel of Institute of Science, BHU built in 1921 is named after him as Broacha hostel.
+One of the oldest and largest hostels for Boys of Institute of Science, in Banaras Hindu University, built in 1921 is named after him as Broacha hostel.

 As per the Gujarat Government Gazette, in 1961, the Sir Shapurji Burjorji Broacha Hall, a public hall in Gujarat, is named after him.
 It was built at a cost of Rs.
 49,446 and was opened on 12 November 1912.